Woman accused of hurling racial slurs, slapping teen over crazy bread - NewsBreak

 Two weeks later, Scheuerman was charged with a “malicious harassment based upon race” misdemeanor, which is punishable by imprisonment for up to one year and/or a fine of up to $1,000.

-“What was more painful to him was the fact that it took so long for anything to be addressed in reference to this,” said Kelly.OBN: 54,000 plants seized at illegal marijuana grow operation bust in Henryetta
+“What was more painful to him was the fact that it took so long for anything to be addressed in reference to this,” said Kelly.Strong to severe storms possible the next few days

 The Garfield County District Attorney, Michael Fields, said Enid police could not arrest Scheuerman because officers did not witness the incident for themselves.
 Field said Enid officers had to pass the case off to the DA so prosecutors could conduct their own interviews before getting an approved arrest warrant through the courts.